Last Updated on November 9, 2022

 This mixed breed usually has a black nose, big, dark eyes, and either tall or floppy ears.

-A mix between a Coton de Tulear and a Yorkie, this breed is small, charming, and friendly.
+A mix between a Coton de Tulear and a Yorkie, the Cotonshire is small, charming, and friendly.
 They are witty and outgoing but seldom demanding.

 This breed makes unique vocalizations, and you may find your dog walking on his back legs thanks to the Coton de Tulear in him!

-A hybrid between the Lhasa Apso and Yorkie, this breed is a small bundle of entertainment, They have long, silky hair and need regular grooming.
+A hybrid between the Lhasa Apso and Yorkie, the Lorkie is a small bundle of entertainment, They have long, silky hair and need regular grooming.

 This breed is sweet but can also become clingy and suffer from separation anxiety.
 They are also very playful and love a good mental challenge, whether it puzzles or playing with balls.

-A combination of the Scottish Terrier and Yorkshire Terrier, these dogs are loyal and loving.
+Scorkie is a combination of the Scottish Terrier and Yorkshire Terrier.
+These dogs are loyal and loving.
 This dog does well in both large and small homes, so long as he is getting plenty of regular exercise.